SifraDev/my-ai-pet/README.md

 * 🍖 **On-Chain Care:** Feed and pet your AI companion via micro-transactions on BNB Chain to increase "Happiness Level".
 * 🎩 **Accessories Marketplace:** Mint unique items (hats, glasses) to customize your pet's look.

+**Phase 4: Autonomous On-Chain Agents (OpenClaw Integration)🤖** Your AI pet evolves from a conversational companion into an active on-chain agent.
+Aligning with its unique personality, your pet will be able to execute trades, monitor risks, or manage yields autonomously on the BNB Chain using the OpenClaw framework.

 ---

 ## 🛠️ How to Run